rehierl/node-tree-outliner/1-2-node-trees/0-1-algorithms.md

 example

 * represent the state of a computation/process as a graph
+* as a result of graph rewrite rules
 * further execution is understood to transform that graph
-* via graph rewrite rules

-comment

-* "graph rewriting" a generalization of "topological sort"?
-* i.e. produce a linear graph

 <!-- ======================================================================= -->
-## Topological sorting
+## Topological sort

 * topological sort/ordering
 * a linear ordering of vertices